 If you ask me, you can never have enough plants.
 They single-handedly bring life into a room and make it feel like a home.
 Earlier this week I shared some of my favorite, easy houseplants that I have in our home.
 Even with easy plants, it can still be difficult to bring greenery inside.
 Of course, faux plants are always an option -forever green and simple.
-I still have a few (this one is especially pretty), but I really like finding other ways of bringing nature inside.
+I still have a few, but I really like finding other ways of bringing nature inside.
 Here, I’m sharing some of my favorite ways to easily incorporate botanical home decor to liven up a space.

 Disclosure: some of the links in this post are affiliate links, which means, at no additional cost to you, I will earn a commission if you click through and make a purchase

 How to Incorporate Botanical Home Decor Naturally

 Many rooms in our house, like our small bedroom, do not get a lot of natural light.
 This falls under the “if I had it to do all over again category.”
 So, to make the most of it, I use a lot of botanical artwork to add some greenery and life to otherwise dark, difficult spaces.